dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 ### Dolt

-Creating a database requires a transform if the data is not already a CSV or similar file:
+Creating a database requires work if the data is not already organized as rows/columns:
 ```python
 In [1]: import os
    ...: import gzip